The Important Differences Between Home Care and Assisted Living

 In terms of costs, it’s important to note that there is a misperception that in-home care is always less expensive than an assisted living community.
 If the need for care is more than just a few hours a day, an assisted living community might actually cost the same or less than living at home, especially when taking all home costs into consideration such as insurance, maintenance, yard care, utilities and repairs.

-To learn more about the various types of support available to seniors in the Seattle area, we invite you to follow Senior Living Options on the Era Living blog.
+To learn more about the various types of support available to seniors in the Seattle area, we invite you to subscribe to our newsletter below.
 We share resources ranging from tips to selling an older adult’s home to how to decide where to live as you grow older.